SiliconLabs/peripheral_examples/series2/emu/em1_dcdc/readme.txt

 em1_dcdc

-This project demonstrates the demonstrates datasheet current consumption configuration and current consumption numbers in EM1 Energy Mode.
+This project demonstrates the datasheet current consumption configuration and current consumption numbers in EM1 Energy Mode.

 Note: Default project gives EM1 current consumption numbers when DCDC is enabled